-The accompanying unaudited condensed consolidated financial statements of ACADIA Pharmaceuticals Inc. (together with its wholly owned subsidiaries, the "Company") should be read in conjunction with the audited financial statements and notes thereto as of and for the year ended December 31, 2010 included in the Company's Annual Report on Form 10-K ("Annual Report") filed with the Securities and Exchange Commission (the "SEC").
+The accompanying unaudited condensed consolidated financial statements of ACADIA Pharmaceuticals Inc. should be read in conjunction with the audited financial statements and notes thereto as of and for the year ended December 31, 2011 included in the Company's Annual Report on Form 10-K ("Annual Report") filed with the Securities and Exchange Commission (the "SEC").
 The accompanying financial statements have been prepared in accordance with accounting principles generally accepted in the United States ("GAAP") for interim financial information and in accordance with the instructions to Form 10-Q and Article 10 of Regulation S-X. Accordingly, since they are interim statements, the accompanying financial statements do not include all of the information and notes required by GAAP for complete financial statements.
 In the opinion of management, the accompanying financial statements reflect all adjustments (consisting of normal recurring adjustments) that are necessary for a fair statement of the financial position, results of operations and cash flows for the interim periods presented.
 Interim results are not necessarily indicative of results for a full year.
 The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the amounts reported in the financial statements and the accompanying notes.
 Actual results could differ from those estimates.

 The Company has incurred substantial operating losses since its inception due in large part to expenditures for its research and development activities.
-As of March 31, 2011, the Company had an accumulated deficit of \$330.0 million.
+As of June 30, 2012, the Company had an accumulated deficit of \$358.5 million.
 The Company expects to continue to incur operating losses for at least the next several years as it pursues the development of its product candidates.

 The Company will require significant additional financing in the future to fund its operations.
-Future capital requirements will depend on many factors, including the progress in, the outcome of and the costs of the Company's clinical trials, the scope, prioritization and number of its research and development programs, and the ability of its collaborators and the Company to reach the milestones, and other events or developments under its collaboration and license agreements.
-Until the Company can generate significant continuing revenues, it expects to fund its operations through its existing cash, cash equivalents and investment securities, payments from existing and potential future collaborations, proceeds from private or public sales of its securities, debt financing, or by licensing all or a portion of its product candidates or technology.
+Future capital requirements will depend on many factors, including the progress in, the outcome of and the costs of the Company's clinical trials, the scope, prioritization and number of its research and development programs, and the ability of its collaborators and the Company to reach the milestones, and other events or developments under its collaboration and license agreements, and the ability of the Company to enter into new, and to maintain existing, collaboration and license agreements.
+Until the Company can generate significant continuing revenues, it expects to fund its operations through its existing cash, cash equivalents and investment securities, payments from existing and potential future collaborations, proceeds from private or public sales of its equity securities, debt financing, grant funding, or by licensing all or a portion of its product candidates or technology.
 The Company cannot be certain that additional funding will be available on acceptable terms, or at all.
 Conditions in the financial markets and other factors could have a material adverse effect on the Company's ability to access sufficient funding on acceptable terms, or at all.
 If the Company cannot raise adequate additional capital, it will be required to delay, further reduce the scope of, or eliminate one or more of its research or development programs or its commercialization efforts.
 In addition, the Company may be required to relinquish greater, or even all, rights to product candidates at earlier stages of development or on less favorable terms than it would otherwise choose.